(888) 340-0089

 • A board of directors

 These come from forming a nonprofit corporation.
 Many funders also require 501(c)(3) status before awarding grants or major gifts.
+After formation, staying organized is just as important; our Nonprofit Compliance Checklist explains the filings and governance practices that help maintain good standing.

 4. Are you testing a short-term idea?

 Fiscal sponsorship may help you start sooner without committing to incorporation right away.
+It allows you to operate under an existing 501(c)(3)’s umbrella while you refine your mission and plan for long-term formation.

 5. Will you manage long-term assets?